FERC Enforcement Report 2022: insights for energy and utility companies

 $

-Below are several issues that continually appear as findings in FERC Enforcement Reports.
-These four will provide a sense of the level that FERC audits delve into.
-It is suggested that companies use these issues and download the entire Brief to use as a checklist before filings (Formula Rates, Forms 1 and 2, Page 700 of Form 6) with FERC.
+Below are several recurring issues consistently identified in FERC Enforcement Reports.
+It is suggested that companies use these issues and download the entire Brief as a checklist before filing (Formula Rates, Forms 1 and 2, page 700 of Form 6) with FERC.

-AFUDC compliance errors result in recalculating and recording correct balances which could trigger refunds with an impact of future rate base/depreciation consequences.
+AFUDC compliance errors result in recalculating and recording correct balances, which could trigger refunds with an impact on future rate base/depreciation consequences.

 How PwC can help